altocodenl/tagaway/qascript.md

 			- Gallery should only display selected tag.
 				- Title with 'x pictures' where 'x' is amount of thumbails available for the selected tag.
 				- Below title, the tag with its corresponding color, 'tag name' and with 'x' to its right.
-				- On sidebar left, the years and tags with positive results should be available.
+				- On sidebar left, the years and tags - for both location semi tags and tags - with positive results should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- Click on icon with 'x' on year below the title.
 			- Should be back to 'all pictures'